northeastern-rc/rc-public-documentation/docs/source/welcome/maintenance.md

 The Massachusetts Green High Performance Computing Center (MGHPCC) conducts an annual shutdown for maintenance work.
 During this shutdown, all RC-managed services are powered down and unavailable for approximately four days.
 RC will send frequent reminders leading up to the shutdown to ensure that users are able to plan accordingly.

-## ITS Statuspage
+## IT Statuspage

-All routine cluster maintenance, emergency maintenance, and annual shutdown maintenance information will be posted to the [ITS Maintenance and Status].
-Please subscribe to ensure you receive updates on the status of all ITS systems.
+All routine cluster maintenance, emergency maintenance, and annual shutdown maintenance information will be posted to the [IT Statuspage].
+You can subscribe to updates to ensure you receive updates on the status of all Northeastern IT systems.

 ## Preparing Cluster Maintenance